-EMT 640 Identity Management in a Virtual World
+EMT 640 Identity Management in the Virtual World

-(3 credit hours) What really is a person's identity in the digital and virtual world?
-How can an individual build and maintain their identity in a world where it is so easy to set up accounts under false names and information, and copy other users?
-How can an individual secure and protect their digital identity?
-During this course, students will explore these questions and apply best practices in identity management in the virtual world.
+(3 credit hours) During this course, students will explore issues and apply best practices in identity management in the virtual world.
 Students will evaluate identity management tools, current legal regulations, and security aspects as they relate to emerging technologies.